 - All faculty and staff who create or utilize multi-media content presented through channels like YouTube, or used for university events or in trainings

 - Faculty and staff who are involved in the selection, purchasing, and/or management of third party software or systems, either centrally or within units

 - IT Staff (central and distributed) who support implementation of third party systems or who develop or create apps or other software for use at UC

 If you have questions about the requirements for this course, please contact the university’s EIT Accessibility Coordinator.

 Verifying Your Course Completion

-If you want to check to see if you have completed the training, , log into Canvas through the Canopy portal, and select the 2020 EIT Accessibility Annual Training course.
+If you want to check to see if you have completed the training, , log into Canvas, and select the 2020 EIT Accessibility Annual Training course.
 Select Grades on the left navigation menu.
 If you have completed the course you will have earned 50 points on all three Knowledge Checks for a total of 150 points.
 If you do not have a total of 150 points in the Grades section of Canvas, you have not completed the course, and need to return to the Modules tab in the navigation to complete the Knowledge Checks.
 The course completion deadline is October 1, 2020.